Diversity-Enhanced Reasoning for Subjective Questions: Analysis

-We leverage the LLM itself to generate roles pertinent to the context of the question.
-In total, there are 968 distinct roles in the training data, enhancing the perspective diversity of the LRM.
-We leverage the LLM itself to generate roles relevant to the context of each question.
-These roles demonstrate broad coverage, including different moral philosophies, nationalities, identity groups, and specific individuals pertinent to the questions.
-Figure~\ref{fig:analysis-plots} (b) shows a qualitative example of the most frequently occurred roles.
+\paragraph{Pespective Diversity} We leverage a prompt-based method and let LLM generate roles pertinent to the context of the question.
+In the prompt, we specify that the role perspectives need to be contrastive.
+We also manually scrutinized and modified the generated roles.
+In total, there are 968 distinct roles, enhancing the perspective diversity of the LRM.
+As shown in Figure~\ref{fig:analysis-plots} these roles are generated from the train set and cover broad categories, including different moral philosophies, nationalities, identity groups, and specific individuals pertinent to the questions.
+Figure~\ref{fig:analysis-plots} presents the most frequent roles, where the circle radius is proportional to the occurring frequency.
+A more detailed visualization is presented in Figure~\ref{fig:roles}.